 Dry ice gets used more than we would think in the food industry, here are a couple of interesting applications:

 - Dry ice is used in food preservation.
 Foods that really need to be protected from spoiling are seafood, meat, poultry, and some dairy products.
-The impact on food safety, as well as the cost of potential spoilage, means that they are high-value perishable ingredients that need to be kept well-chilled during distribution.
-Dry ice does this effectively and is commonly used.

 - Dry ice in the making of some ice creams.
 Adding dry ice in as part of the manufacturing of ice cream creates a cold environment that chills the ice cream ingredients and lets them freeze up.
 This quick freeze process is what leads to the silky smooth texture of some of the ice creams you know and love.